-‘Big Bang Theory’ To End At 12 Seasons Predicts Johnny Galecki
+‘The Big Bang Theory’ To End At 12 Seasons, Predicts Johnny Galecki

 — Entertainment Weekly (@EW) January 6, 2018

-Meanwhile, Jim Parson’s continues to narrate Young Sheldon, which has just been picked up for a second season.
+Meanwhile, Jim Parsons continues to narrate Young Sheldon, which has just been picked up for a second season.
 And, the Inquisitr recently reported that Kaley Cuoco will be starring and producing the limited series, The Flight Attendant.

-Cuoco, who recently became engaged to equestrian Karl Cook, will continue to work under the Warner Brothers umbrella for The Flight Attendant.
+Cuoco, who recently became engaged to equestrian Karl Cook, will continue to work under the Warner Bros, umbrella for The Flight Attendant.
 At this time, the filming schedule has not been announced, but they will surely work in conjunction with Season 12 of The Big Bang Theory.